 Chatsworth exhibition in New York could boost number of U.S. tourists coming to Peak District

-There could soon be a rise in American visitors to the Peak District on our doorstep, thanks to the launch of a prestigious exhibition.
+There could soon be a rise in American visitors to the Peak District, thanks to the launch of a prestigious exhibition.

-A of art and objects from Chatsworth will go on show at Sotheby’s in New York, offering people living there a rare chance to view the legendary Devonshire Collection in the USA.
+A of art and objects from Chatsworth will go on show at Sotheby’s in New York, offering people living there a rare chance to view the legendary Devonshire Collection in the US.

 It is hoped that after seeing the collection, people may decide to travel to the UK to visit the historic tourist attraction of Chatsworth for themselves.